mobibyte/mobi-hype/Pitch.md

 Members often want to show their support by buying merchandise such as t-shirts.
 Organizations are able to save money by selling their merchandise in person instead of incurring shipping costs.

 However, in person sales can become difficult.
+Our target demographic is unique, and why it is such an untapped market.
-Members don't often carry cash, and organizations waste energy moving supplies to events that members are not prepared to buy.
+Members don't often carry cash, but organizations are not guaranteed to have a bank account to accept card payments.

 # Technology
 Our techology excels for two reasons:
 1. Members pay easily
 2. Organizations sell easily

 # Competition